-For example, if the current reserve in the liquidity pool contains $10$ tokens A and $5$ tokens B, and the current price is 1 for token A and 2 for token B, then the liquidity provider must deposit token A and token B in the ratio of $2:1$ to ensure equivalent value.
-After the liquidity provider deposits $10$ token A and $5$ token B, the liquidity provider can claim pool tokens that account for half of the total tokens in the current liquidity reserve.
-The current reserve of the liquidity pool is then $20$ token A and $10$ token B. The liquidity provider can exit the liquidity pool by trading in her pool tokens, and receive her share of the liquidity reserve in the AMM.
-For instance, if the liquidity reserve contains 25 tokens A and 9 tokens B when the liquidity provider exits, then the liquidity provider receives 12.5 token A and 4.5 token B.
+For example, if the current reserve in the liquidity pool contains $10$ tokens A and $5$ tokens B, and the current value is 1 {dollar} for one A token and 2 {dollars} for one B token, then the liquidity provider must deposit A tokens and B tokens in the ratio 2:1.
+After depositing $10$ tokens A and $5$ tokens B, the liquidity provider can claim pool tokens that account for half of the total tokens in the current liquidity reserve.
+The provider can exit the liquidity pool by trading in his pool tokens, and receiving his share of the liquidity reserve in the AMM.
+For instance, if the liquidity reserve contains 25 tokens A and 9 tokens B when the liquidity provider exits and no one deposits after her, then she receives 12.5 tokens A and 4.5 tokens B.